Classification of manifolds: Different categories and additional structure

 "map between manifolds", each of which yields a different category and a different classification question.

 These categories are related by forgetful functors: for instance, a differentiable manifold is also a topological manifold, and a differentiable map is also continuous, so there is a functor $\mbox{Diff} \to \mbox{Top}$.

-These functors are in general neither one-to-one nor onto; these failures are generally referred to in terms of "structure", as follows.
+These functors are in general neither one-to-one nor onto on objects; these failures are generally referred to in terms of "structure", as follows.
 A topological manifold that is in the image of $\mbox{Diff} \to \mbox{Top}$ is said to "admit a differentiable structure", and the fiber over a given topological manifold is "the different differentiable structures on the given topological manifold".

 Thus given two categories, the two natural questions are: